Motivational Interview Questions and Examples of the Best Answers

 Motivation interview questions are a common part of the interview process.
 One very typical form of the question is "What motivates you?" but there are other variations as well.
-Any question about motivation helps hiring mangers understand what you feel enthusiastic about, what drives your success, and whether what motivates you is a good fit with the job responsibilities.
+Any question in this category helps hiring managers to understand what you feel enthusiastic about, what drives your success, and whether what motivates you is a good fit with the job responsibilities.

 Take a look at some common ways interviewers ask job candidates about motivations, and get advice on the best responses, along with answers to avoid.

 What Is Motivation?